zacharyvoase/markdoc/doc/wiki/configuration.md

       server_name: 'server.example.com'

 Remember that Markdoc uses sensible defaults for *all* of these options, so it’s perfectly OK to have an empty markdoc.yaml file.
 You still need one though.

+`wiki-name` (no default)
+: Specify the name of your wiki; this will appear in the title and footer in the default Markdoc templates.

 `hide-prefix` (default `.`)
 : This determines how Markdoc finds and writes to hidden directories like `.tmp`, `.templates` and `.html`.
 You may wish to set this to `'_'` if your VCS or operating system doesn’t play nicely with period-prefixed filenames.